King's Quest VI: Sales

-Sierra provided a 50% discount to previous King's Quest owners to promote the purchase of the CD-ROM version, a then-emerging technology platform.
+Sierra provided a 50% discount to previous King's Quest owners to promote the CD-ROM version.

 According to Ken Williams, about 400,000 copies of King's Quest VI were sold in its first week of release and it topped sales charts for DOS games upon release in September 1992, still holding the number one position in December that year.
 The CD-ROM version was the 5th best-selling CD-ROM game in November 1993.
 According to Sierra On-Line, combined sales of the King's Quest series surpassed 3.8 million units by the end of March 1996.
 By November 2000, PC Data reported that King's Quest VIs sales in the United States alone had reached between 300,000 and 400,000 units.